twilio-labs/paste/internal-docs/engineering/doc-site/docsearch.md

 We can then perform a similarity search using the user input as the query.

 Embeddings are generated using the the [embedding script](../../../packages/paste-website/scripts/search/).
+For a more detailed explanation of generating embeddings and running locally refernce [generating-embeddings](./generating-embeddings.md).

 ## Production vs Previews (staging)